TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Lilygo T-Display/T-Display/Programming/Using ESPHome/Adding Deep Sleep/README.md

 ### Disabling Display Driver And LDO
 Right before sending the board to *deep sleep*, you need to send the display driver to its own sleep mode, and disable the built-in LDO.
 Else, both components will continue to draw significant current.

 That's why a *script* is used to invoke the deep sleep mode.
-The script can first take care of sending the components to sleep, then send the *ESP32* to sleep:
+This script can first take care of sending the components to sleep, and only then send the *ESP32* to sleep:

 ````
 # perform all necessary actions to send peripherals to deep sleep